Francolb/GroupB1/README.md

 4. **Tray Placement:**
    - Aligned tokens are methodically placed on a tray.

-## Task 2: Unconventional Token Stacking
+## Task 2: Token Stacking

 1. **Token Pickup:**
    - The robot collects tokens from two trays.

 2. **Stacking:**
-   - Tokens are stacked in a deliberately messy and unaligned manner, demonstrating the robot's capability to handle disorder.
+   - Tokens are stacked

 ## Task 3: Tray Adjustment and Drawing